-Students are not to wear hats or coats in the building during school hours except when getting ready for recess or going home at the end of the school day.
+Students are not to wear hats or coats in the building during school hours except when getting ready for recess or going home at the end of the school day, or during spirit days.

 FIELD TRIPS

 Field trips are taken as a regular part of classroom studies.
 Students who do not participate in the field trip experience will be required to attend school on that day.
 Some costs for admission fees may be requested from parents for some field trips.